Gulliver's Travels (miniseries): Part 1

 At the mental institution, Gulliver continues to spin his tale.
 His Lilliputian raft crashes in Brobdingnag, a land populated by Giants.
 He is found by Farmer Grultrud, who exhibits him as a crop guardian.
 Gulliver is later sold to a lady of the royal court, along with the farmer's daughter Glumdalclitch as his caretaker, and presented to the Queen of Brobdingnag.
-For being the smallest creature, Gulliver displaces court dwarf Grildrig, who comes to despise him and later attempts to kill him.
+For being the smallest creature, Gulliver displaces court dwarf Grildrig, who comes to envy him and later attempts to kill him.
 Gulliver is examined by doctors who ridicule him for his size.
 To ingratiate himself, Gulliver discusses many aspects of English culture and politics with the Queen, which she ultimately finds repugnant in comparison to the fair-sharing system of Brobdingnag.

 While awaiting a feast, Grildrig sends some giant wasps to kill Gulliver, but Gulliver is swift enough to kill them.
 He then extracts a wasp's sting and makes a dagger from it.
 To restore his standing with the queen, Gulliver has arranged for a gunpowder demonstration, which the scientists increase tenfold without his knowledge; the resulting explosion puts him more out of favor.
 Meanwhile, Glumdalclitch has fallen in love with Gulliver and wishes to marry him.
 Gulliver softly rejects her advances and asks her to free him.
 Glum takes Gulliver to the beach to search for ships that might take him home, but are unsuccessful.
 An eagle makes off with Gulliver's travel box, dropping it at sea.
 With no supplies, Gulliver believes his life at an end when he sees a gigantic floating rock in the sky.